Graflex Grand Master Chassis

-Here is our most advanced chassis for Neopixel installs.
+Here is our most advanced chassis for Neopixel installs, worthy of expert builders.

 With a full metal chassis core - extendable or completely removable - which design is inspired from the Star Wars Visual Dictionary.

 - Removable Kyber Crystal - the Lightsaber changes behavior, sound and color according to the crystal inserted.